 The autonomic nervous system was first recognised by Aelius Galenus (September 129 – 216 AD), a Greek physician, author, and philosopher, working in Rome.
 His studies of the nervous system, heart, and circulatory systems, although flawed, had surpassed anything previously known, and would be used until the 1500s.

-In 1665, Thomas Willis (27 January 1621 – 11 November 1675), known as the father of neurology, published the most complete and accurate account of the nervous system.
+In 1665, Thomas Willis (27 January 1621 – 11 November 1675), known as the father of neurology, published the most complete and accurate account of the nervous system of its time.
 Thomas Willis was also the first person to use the term "neurology."

 In 1898, John Newport Langley (2 November 1852 – 5 November 1925) coined the term "autonomic nervous system" (ANS).
 He also defined the two divisions of the sympathetic and parasympathetic nervous systems in 1921.